 Hey guys, guess you all know by now how much I love Taiwan.
-It’s been a while since I returned from my fourth trip to Taiwan earlier this year and I’m ready to share with you my 9 Days Taiwan Itinerary at and around Taichung.
+It’s been a while since I returned from my fourth trip to Taiwan earlier this year and I’m ready to share with you my 9 Days Taiwan Itinerary around Taichung.

 This trip was made possible, all thanks to my personal chauffeur (hee hee!), an affordable rental car and our reliable pocket WiFi.
 With this great combination, we hiked up a mountain, visited the most popular lake in Taiwan, admired the best sunset view I’ve had in my life and sampled an enormous variety of mouth-watering Taiwanese street food.